psychoutmedia/sales_email_manager_agent/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
+If you add a new persona tool or handoff logic, please update this README section.

 ---